raquelparadinha/IES-project/architeto.md

 quote de um site "*Tailwind CSS can be used to make websites in the fastest and the easiest way.*"
 n preciso que me digam mais nada

+DevOps cansado: "*Two of the most powerful technologies today for building Restful API applications are the Spring Boot and the NodeJS frameworks.*"

 logo vamos usar [**daisyui**](https://daisyui.com/) que baseia no [**tailwindcss**](https://tailwindcss.com/)
 além disso pq o daniel disse
 e pelos vistos a pareidrieds achou piada